Rudraksha Bracelet Guide: How to Wear, Which Wrist, and Care

 Step-by-Step Activation Ritual

-When to perform: Monday morning is ideal for all Mukhis, as Monday is Shiva's day and Rudraksha is Shiva's tear.
-Alternatively, choose the weekday corresponding to the bracelet's Graha: Sunday for 1/12 Mukhi (Surya), Tuesday for 3 Mukhi (Mangal), Wednesday for 4 Mukhi (Budh), Thursday for 5 Mukhi (Guru), Friday for 6 Mukhi (Shukra), Saturday for 7 Mukhi (Shani).
+When to perform: Monday morning is ideal for all Mukhis, as Monday is the day of Shivji and Rudraksha rose from his tears.
+Alternatively, choose the weekday matched to the bracelet's graha: Sunday for 1/12 Mukhi (Surya), Tuesday for 3 Mukhi (Mangal), Wednesday for 4 Mukhi (Budh), Thursday for 5 Mukhi (Guru), Friday for 6 Mukhi (Shukra), Saturday for 7 Mukhi (Shani).

 Step 1 — Purification wash.
 Wash the bracelet with clean water, then with raw (unpasteurised) cow's milk, then with clean water again.
 Pat dry with a clean, unused cloth.
-The milk wash is a traditional purifier — the Shiva Purana prescribes it specifically for Rudraksha sanctification.
+The milk wash is a long-held purifier in the rudraksha-wearing tradition.

 Step 2 — Offering arrangement.
 Place the bracelet on a clean copper plate (copper is Surya's metal and acts as an energetic conductor).
 Place a fresh flower (white is preferred — jasmine or white lotus), a pinch of kumkum (vermillion powder), and a single grain of uncooked rice beside the bracelet on the plate.